briggstwitchell/git-workshop/basic-commands/git-log.md

 ![log oneline](../images/log/log-oneline.png)
 {: .terminal}

-When you've got a lot of commits and are looking for one in particular, ```--oneline``` comes in handy.
+When you've got a lot of commits and are looking for one in particular, the ```--oneline``` option comes in handy.

+You'll notice the commits in this version of the log have short hashes.
+These can also be used to go back to a commit.

 ---